Caesar-github/mpv/DOCS/man/vf.rst

     Prepends the filters given as arguments to the filter list.
 (Passing multiple filters is currently still possible, but deprecated.)

+``--vf-remove=filter``
+    Deletes the filter from the list.
+The filter can be either given the way it was added (filter name and its full argument list), or by label (prefixed with ``@``).
+Matching of filters works as follows: if either of the compared filters has a label set, only the labels are compared.
+If none of the filters have a label, the filter name, arguments, and argument order are compared.
+(Passing multiple filters is currently still possible, but deprecated.)

+``-vf-toggle=filter``
+    Add the given filter to the list if it was not present yet, or remove it from the list if it was present.
+Matching of filters works as described in ``--vf-remove``.

 ``--vf-del=filter``
-    Deletes the filter.
-The filter can even given the way it was added (filter name and its full argument list), by label (prefixed with ``@``), or as index number.
+    Sort of like ``--vf-remove``, but also accepts an index number.
 Index numbers start at 0, negative numbers address the end of the list (-1 is the last).
-(Passing multiple filters is currently still possible, but deprecated.)
+Deprecated.

 ``--vf-clr``
     Completely empties the filter list.